lxucs/CapRetrieval/README.md

 ### Dataset

+CapRetrieval evaluates the fine-grained embedding matching (dense passage retrieval) in Chinese, tailored towards a practical image search scenario:
-CapRetrieval is in Chinese to evaluate the fine-grained embedding matching for retrieval, where the candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
+- The candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
-Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
+- Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
+- Evaluation results call for attention on embedding training strategies with different **granularity**.

+##### Format

-CapRetrieval follows the same retrieval format as in MTEB, with the relevance label $[0,1,2]$ for each pair.
-Note that unlike prior datasets, we annotate full labels for each query-passage pair towards more accurate evaluation, minimizing false negatives.
+CapRetrieval follows the same retrieval task format as in MTEB, with relevance labels in $[0,1,2]$ for each pair.
+Note that unlike prior datasets, we annotate full labels for each query-passage pair (1.3 million pairs), minimizing false negatives for more accurate evaluation.

-Data will be uploaded to Huggingface soon.
+A small amount of queries do not have any relevant captions; they are excluded in computation of retrieval metrics (e.g. nDCG), but can be useful for other analysis, e.g. in classification setting.

 ### Evaluation Script

-[run.py](run.py) is a general script to evaluate embeddings of various encoders on different datasets.
+[run.py](run.py) is a general script to evaluate embedding retrieval of various encoders on different datasets.

 Results and embeddings will be saved under a new `evaluation` directory.